elaraproject/elara-handbook/book/ecosystem/covenant.md

 ### Article 3

-Any member of the community may apply to be a Senator, and may hold the office if they receive an absolute majority of votes.
-Members of the community may vote for multiple Senators.
+Any member of the community may apply to be a Senator, and may hold office if they receive an absolute majority of votes, that is, the support of greater than half of the electorate.
+Members of the community may vote for multiple candidates, no candidates, or a single candidate.
+If no candidate attains an absolute majority of votes, elections are repeated until an absolute majority is achieved.

 ### Article 3

 The Senate is the only authority that may pass and vote on laws, outside of emergency circumstances.
-Laws may be proposed by any member of the Commandian Senate, and may be passed with the approval of an absolute majority of Senators.
-Amendments to the Covenant may be passed with a 2/3 majority in the Senate.
+Laws may be proposed by any member of the Senate, and may be passed with the approval of an absolute majority of Senators.
+Amendments to the Covenant may be passed with a 4/5 majority vote in the Senate.

-## Section 3: Judiciary

-### Article 1

-The judicial power shall be vested in a Judicial Council of Project Elära.

-The Judicial Council shall have the power to determine all disputes within the community, and to review all laws and actions of the legislature and executive against the Covenant.

-### Article 2

-The Judicial Council shall be composed of eleven judges, chosen by random sortition from a pool of applicants to the position.
-Each judge shall serve one term of two years, and will be excluded from future applications.
-Council members are required to not be associated with a political party or organization, nor to have acted contrary to the principles of the Covenant.

-The Judicial Council may pass any ruling on each case with the approval of six of its members.

-### Article 3

-All laws passed by the Senate of Project Elära must undergo review against the Covenant by the Judicial Council.

 ### Article 4

-The Judicial Council reserves the right to remove any holder of office within the community, including the Steward, upon the determination of any act in violation of the Covenant.
+A Senator may be removed from office by a 2/3 majority vote of the Senate or an equal majority by a referendum of the community, whichever is greater.

-## Section 4
+## Section 3

 The Convenant of Project Elära shall have supremacy over all laws of the community.